 Volunteers from India and foreign countries must register at Town Hall or Guesthouses, and have an Aurocard.
 Volunteering registration and visa registration are done at Savi office; a Registration form is filled out and signed by the hosting place.

-Residing in Auroville guesthouses and housing is mandatory, except during the touristic season.
+Residing in Auroville guesthouses and housing is mandatory.
 Any change of housing must be reported.

 All activities, productive or service-oriented, must be part of the overall Auroville framework and follow the Auroville policies.
 There must be no remunerated work or financial gain through volunteers’ assistance in whatever organization.